Tactics to Handle the Pressure

 The logic is that the way you respond under stress during the interview is indicative of the way you'll handle similar situations on the job.
 Creating an emotionally chaotic setting puts candidates under psychological stress to see if they will crack, remain calm, or even thrive under pressure.

-A candidate may be asked repeated difficult or seemingly inappropriate interview questions, be subjected to testing, face multiple interviewers simultaneously or sequential interviews, or subject to a long wait or being spoken to rudely.
-Here are some additional methods:
+A candidate may be asked repeated difficult or seemingly inappropriate interview questions, be subjected to testing, face multiple interviewers simultaneously or sequential interviews, be subjected to a long wait or spoken to rudely.

 - Clarify the question and don't feel any hesitation or embarrassment about doing so.
 This is what's expected of you and the point is it buys you some time to think and plan your answer before articulating it.